cruddy/docs/Configuration.md

 'dashboard' => '@users',
 ```

-`auth_filter` is a filter name that is used before any request to Cruddy.
-In this filter you can check whether the user is authenticated and has required permissions.
-The default value is `null` meaning anyone can access backend.
+`auth_filter` is a filter name that is used before any request to the Cruddy.
+In this filter you can check whether the
+user is authenticated and has required permissions.
+The default value is `null`, meaning anyone can access the backend.

 `permissions` is an identifier of permissions driver.
 The driver manages per-entity permissions. [[More about permissions|permissions]].

 `entities` is a map of available entities.
-Each entry is a key-value item where key is the identifier and value is the schema's class name.
+Each entry is a key-value pair where key is the identifier and value is the
+schema's class name.
 For example:

 ```php
 'entities' =>